EZman1/MediatorExample/README.md

     }
 }
 ```
 This is an example of a validation behavior class.
-In this case it will validate all requests with the 'IRequest' interface.
+In this case it will validate all requests with the **IRequest** interface.

 ## Registering Dependencies
 ```